Ajijic has become somewhat of a hotspot for tourists and retirees.

 Will the Real Estate Bubble Burst in Ajijic?

-That’s a good question and the answer is I doubt it.
+That’s a good question and the answer is I doubt it, at least in the near future.
 Ajijic real estate values will likely rise even higher as there becomes more demand and less options (simple economics).
 There are only so many places for sale in downtown Ajijic and for this reason the real estate market will likely hold its own, at least for now.